 CSS Tricks for Better SEO

-As most of us know it is often really difficult to build websites for both the user and Google.
+Are you optimizing websites?
+Then you probably know it already.
+It’s often really difficult to build websites for both users and Google.

-There are even two separate disciplines by now to deal with both: user experience or short UX and search engine optimization or SEO.
+There are even two separate disciplines by now to deal with it: user experience or short UX and search engine optimization or SEO.

-Google still needs to be assisted in finding and assessing a website’s worth to such an extent that it can break the user experience altogether.
+Google still needs to be assisted in finding a website’s and assessing its worth.

 Of course there are plenty of CSS solutions to remedy Google’s flaws.
 I do not like the term tricks.
 You might wonder as well why I use such a dirty word!